cep21/gotemplate/README.md

 Move this out to something more heavy weight like [GitHub Pages](https://pages.github.com) if your project gets very complex.

+## License file

+A License file is manditory for open source projects.
+Which you use is up to you, but most companies I've seen appriciate [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) the most explicitly for the patent stuff inside it.
+Another reasonable choice is [MIT](https://tldrlegal.com/license/mit-license).

+## README

+A Readme file is the defacto way to communicate "first read" information about a project.

 # License

 This library is licensed under the Apache 2.0 License.